I Love India Free Horoscope 2008

 How To Roast Garlic

-Garlic has been known since ages, for its innumerable health benefits.
+Garlic has been known for its innumerable health benefits since ages.
+Native to the central zone of Asia, the spice has now become an essential ingredient in the culinary culture of a number of countries all over the world.
+Whether it is used for preparing your favorite stew or baking a casserole dish, the addition of garlic can impart a unique flavor to almost any and every recipe.
+On top of that, the health benefits and therapeutic effects of garlic are many.
 It lowers cholesterol, reduces the risk of heart diseases, lowers blood pressure and fights off common cold.
-It is also used to add special flavor in many food items and dishes.
-Garlic tastes all the more fabulous when it is roasted and can be eaten with a number of other dishes.
-It can be roasted easily at home and can be used to dress your favorite salad.
-So here is the mantra for roasting garlic and make sure you use these tips to roast garlic.
+Coming down to its culinary uses, garlic is used to add special flavor in many food items and dishes.
+The spice tastes all the more fabulous when it is roasted and can be eaten with a number of other dishes.
+The best part is that it can be roasted easily at home and then used to dress your favorite salad or add flavor to any recipe.
+Want to know the mantra for roasting garlic?
+If yes, then go through the following tips and make sure to use them to roast garlic.

 • 1 Garlic Head